flowstake/HashRun/readme.md

+# HashRun Solidity Contract

+## Overview

+The HashRun contract is a Solidity-based smart contract designed for Ethereum networks, leveraging Chainlink oracles to interact with off-chain data.
+It is particularly aimed at managing charitable challenges, where donations are collected until a certain challenge is met.
+The status of the challenge (e.g., "ongoing", "accomplished", "failed") is determined through data fetched from external APIs via Chainlink oracles.
+This contract allows for donations to be made directly to the contract and provides mechanisms for funds withdrawal by the beneficiary or donors, depending on the outcome of the challenge.

+## Features

+- **Donation Management**: Collects and tracks donations towards a challenge.
+- **Oracle Integration**: Utilizes Chainlink oracles for secure and reliable off-chain data retrieval to update the challenge status.
+- **Dynamic Challenge Status**: The challenge can be in one of several states, such as "ongoing", "accomplished", or "failed", determined by external data sources.
+- **Secure Withdrawals**: Implements withdrawal patterns for both donors (in case of challenge failure) and beneficiaries (upon challenge completion).
+- **Pausable**: The contract can be paused and unpaused by the owner, providing a mechanism to stop interactions in case of emergencies or maintenance.

+## Contract Functions

+### Constructor
+Initializes the contract with the necessary parameters for Chainlink oracle requests and sets the beneficiary address.

+### `receive()`
+Accepts Ether donations sent to the contract.

+### `refreshChallengeStatus(string memory url, string memory path)`
+Triggers a Chainlink oracle request to update the challenge status based on data from an external API.

+### `fulfill(bytes32 _requestId, bytes32 _status)`
+A callback function used by Chainlink oracles to return the challenge status.

+### `pause()`
+Allows the contract owner to pause the contract.

+### `unpause()`
+Allows the contract owner to unpause the contract.

+### `withdrawDonation()`
+Enables donors to withdraw their donations if the challenge fails.

+### `transferFunds()`
+Transfers the total donations to the beneficiary upon successful challenge completion.

+## Modifiers

+- **`onlyOwner`**: Restricts function access to the contract owner.
+- **`whenNotPaused`**: Ensures that interactions are only allowed when the contract is not paused.

+## Events

+- **`LogChallengeStarted`**: Emitted when the contract is deployed.
+- **`LogNewDonation`**: Emitted upon receiving a new donation.
+- **`LogChallengeStatusRefreshed`**: Indicates the challenge status has been updated.
+- **`LogPaused`** and **`LogUnpaused`**: Signal the pausing and unpausing of the contract.
+- **`LogDonationWithdrawn`**: Emitted when a donor withdraws their donation.
+- **`LogFundsTransferred`**: Emitted when funds are transferred to the beneficiary.

+## Development and Deployment

+### Prerequisites

+- Solidity ^0.8.0
+- Chainlink contracts

+### Setup and Deployment

+1. **Configure Environment**: Set up a development environment with Truffle or Hardhat to compile and deploy the contract.
+2. **Deploy Contract**: Deploy the `HashRun` contract to an Ethereum network.
+Provide the constructor parameters, including the beneficiary address, Chainlink oracle address, job ID, and fee.
+3. **Verify Contract**: After deployment, verify the contract on Etherscan for transparency and interaction.

+## Security Considerations

+- **Reentrancy Guard**: Uses the Checks-Effects-Interactions pattern to prevent reentrancy attacks.
+- **Chainlink Oracles**: Relies on Chainlink for secure and reliable off-chain data fetching.
+- **Ownership and Pausability**: Implement ownership and pausable features to manage and mitigate potential issues or attacks.

+This contract represents a foundational structure for blockchain-based charitable initiatives, emphasizing transparency, security, and reliability through the integration of Chainlink oracles for off-chain data interaction.

 # Cryptorun Back

 [UPDATE: the challenge is over!
 65KM have been run, and 1.85 ETH have been collected :) Thanks to all!]